cocorine999/module-maker/README.md

 ```bash
 php artisan generate:service UserService --dto=UserDTO
 ```

-##### Note
-This command will generate the `UserService` class and establish its association with the `UserDTO` for handling data transfer within the service.
+***Note:*** This command will generate the `UserService` class and establish its association with the `UserDTO` for handling data transfer within the service.
 If you don't specify a DTO name, the `--dto` option becomes optional, allowing you to decide later if you want to associate a DTO with your service.

-#### Conclusion
 By associating a model and DTO with your service, you can streamline data handling and improve the organization of your Laravel application.

 #### Example